mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } ParentNode;
 ~~~~~

-The `public_key` field contains a HPKE public key whose private key is held only
+The `public_key` field contains an HPKE public key whose private key is held only
 by the members at the leaves among its descendants.
 The `parent_hash` field
 contains a hash of this node's parent node, as described in {{parent-hash}}.
 The `unmerged_leaves` field lists the leaves under this parent node that are
 unmerged, according to their indices among all the leaves in the tree.

+## Leaf Node Contents

 A leaf node in the tree describes all the details of an individual client's
-appearance in the group, signed by that client:
+appearance in the group, signed by that client.
+It is also used in client
+KeyPackage objects to store the information that will be needed to add a
+client to a group.

 ~~~~~
 enum {